abbeyperini/100-days-of-code/log.md

 ### Day 23: October 14, Wednesday

 **Today's Progress**: Rebuilt my site dropdown menu so that it can be navigated by keyboard.
+Need to get the polyfill for IE working.

 **Link(s) to work** https://abbeyperini.github.io/